rose-collectionservices/collection-services-manual/12-PRESERVATION/readme.md

 **Special Procedures:**

-* Bring any vault items that need treatment to the attention of the Rare Book Cataloger immediately.
-The Rare Book Cataloger will send these items directly to Preservation, and they have priority for treatment.
+* Bring any vault items that need treatment to the attention of the Rare Book Librarian immediately.
+The Rare Book Librarian will send these items directly to Preservation, and they have priority for treatment.
-* Give any items showing mold, or suspected of being moldy to the Rare Book Cataloger for immediate delivery to Preservation, whether or not they have been cataloged.
+* Give any items showing mold, or suspected of being moldy to the Rare Book Librarian for immediate delivery to Preservation, whether or not they have been cataloged.
 If the cataloger is out of the office, give the items to the Rose Library preservation liaison.

 ### 12.3.3 Audiovisual Material